Pharmaceutical companies based in industrialised countries help provide an adequate supply of suitable vaccines to Gavi-supported countries

 Technician at Sanofi Pasteur’s production facility in France.
 Credit: Gavi/2014/Sanofi Pasteur.

-The Vaccine Alliance's partners among industrialised country vaccine manufacturers are members of the International Federation of Pharmaceutical Manufacturers Association.
 Building on their engagement in the Children's Vaccine Initiative launched in 1990, IFPMA members have worked in partnership with the Vaccine Alliance since its launch in 2000, supplying vaccines to a number of key Gavi-supported programmes:

 - GlaxoSmithKline (GSK) extended its price-freeze commitment in favour of countries transitioning out of Gavi's financial support on 26 January 2015.
 GSK also reaffirmed that if the company identifies new manufacturing efficiencies that reduce the costs of producing these vaccines, it will pass those savings on to Gavi and its donors.